sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 ### Singleton is not a design pattern

 [Klaus Igleberger](https://de.linkedin.com/in/klaus-iglberger-2133694), the main organizer of the [Munich C++ user group](https://www.meetup.com/en-AU/mucplusplus/) dedicated his talk to [the Singleton (anti)pattern](https://cpponsea.uk/2022/sessions/the-singleton-pattern-anti-pattern-or-solution.html).
 But what is the problem with it?
-Apart from that it represent a global state...
+Apart from that, it represents a global state...

 The problem comes from a bad classification that also brings unmet expectations.